Glendale Heights, IL

 Poverty & Diversity

-9.55% of the population for whom poverty status is determined in Glendale Heights, IL (3.14k out of 32.9k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+9.55% of the population for whom poverty status is determined in Glendale Heights, IL (3.14k out of 32.9k people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Females 18 - 24, followed by Females 25 - 34 and then Males 18 - 24.

 The most common racial or ethnic group living below the poverty line in Glendale Heights, IL is White, followed by Asian and Hispanic.